 Keep your toiletries and other essentials in your backpack, so that if your luggage is delayed at the airport or you can only bring a small bag into the venue, you have your toothbrush, etc.

-She and her bandmates recently traded their tour bus for a van with the feature of high quality surround speakers, letting them listen to the same music all together.
+She and her bandmates recently traded their tour bus for a van with the feature of high-quality surround speakers, letting them listen to the same music altogether.
 With tight space and long trips, Lindsay also imparts wisdom on band relationships: “don’t avoid arguments.
 Be open, but also leave space.
 Try to find a good balance of being apart and coming together.
 A good rhythm.”

 It was while on tour that she came up with the design idea for her latest merch shirt (of which I am a proud owner): a pastel pink tank top with a golden mocking bird emblazoned on it.
 Mockingbirds are regional to only certain areas of the continent, and Lindsay had her first encounter with one shortly before writing her latest album.
 The bird was singing, cycling through his entire “repertoire.”
 Lindsay sang back to him, and he tried to match her melodies with ones he already knew.
 One of the things that won me over with this shirt (other than supporting an artist with a heart of gold) was that obvious care and attention went into making the design one that could be worn in many ways, something even Lindsay might wear onstage.